b0br4nks/musc/README.md

 ```
 a --> a
 ```
-- `::` - duplicate an element on top of the stack.
+- `cp` - duplicate an element on top of the stack.
 ```
 a --> a a
 ```